scipy-lectures/scientific-python-lectures/intro/language/functions.rst

 Docstrings
 ----------

-Documentation about what the function does and it's parameters.
+Documentation about what the function does and its parameters.
 General
 convention:

 .. sourcecode:: ipython